 Our highly ranked program is intellectually rigorous and committed to supporting students throughout their training.
 Roughly 25 graduate students enjoy close interaction with faculty members of worldwide renown who maintain active research and publishing profiles.
 Our curriculum is designed to make the most of our local resources, from courses at the University of Chicago to holdings at the Newberry Library.
 Our graduate students also have the opportunity to garner experience working within departments at the Art Institute of Chicago, the Museum of Contemporary Art Chicago, and our own Block Museum of Art.

 Generously supported by The Graduate School and the Weinberg College of Arts and Sciences, the department provides its Ph.D. students with full financial aid for five years as well as travel grants for conference presentations and archival research.
 In addition, the summer before the beginning of their second year, graduates in our program travel abroad—Madrid, London, and Delhi have been recent destinations—for an intensive two-week faculty-led seminar.
 Such experiences are one part of the extensive scholarly training, mentorship, pedagogical guidance, and assistance on the job market that we provide for our graduate students.
 We are proud of our placement record and of our record of national and international fellowships for predoctoral study.The graduate pages of this website provide a wealth of resources—administrative and academic—for current students and alumni.
 The Graduate Student Program Handbook covers a wealth of information about the department.
 They are also intended to introduce prospectives to our doctoral program, provide faculty profiles, departmental philosophy, and application requirements.
-Potential applicants are advised to fully acquaint themselves with these materials and to contact our Program Assistant, Hana Thomson, at email@example.com, with any questions not answered in these pages.
+Potential applicants are advised to fully acquaint themselves with these materials and to contact our Program Assistant, Mary Clare Meyer, at firstname.lastname@example.org, with any questions not answered in these pages.
+Back to top